gchq/gaffer-docker/docker/gaffer-rest/README.md

 # Gaffer REST

-In this folder you can find the required files for building and running Gaffer REST image for the REST API for Gaffer.
+In this folder you can find the required files for building and running the Gaffer REST image for the REST API for Gaffer.

 ## Configuration